aleksa-stan/ShitGPT/README.md

 shitgpt
 ```

-For local development before the repository exists, use `cargo install --path .` instead.

 In the UI, type `/models` to list models, `/model 1` through `/model 4` to switch, `/clear` to reset the conversation, or `/exit` (or `q`) to quit.

 `shitgpt` picks a stable bad reply from its response set based on the question.
 To print every response instead: